johove/HAN-powermeter/README.md

 # Norwegian AMS power meter sensor/adapter for MySensors and controlers like Domoticz

-  Implemetation of sensornode for Mysensor, a parser that read OBIS codes and meter data from the HAN port of a Norwegian Aidon power meter and a minimalistic ardino like prosessor to run it.
+  Implemetation of sensornode for Mysensor, a parser that read OBIS codes and meter data from the HAN port of a Norwegian Aidon power meter.
+Can run on and a 8 mHz  low power Ardino.

   Tested on a Hafslund and on Eidsiva power meter